Copyright © 2022 Pneuma Solutions

 - Rather than entering a keyword, locate and activate the"Choose a machine" button.

 - When you click this, a list of machines will appear.
 Choose the one you want, then hit enter.
+You may also use the search bar to narrow the list down to a specific machine.

 If the target machine is configured for prompted access, the end user will get a prompt.
 Once they answer yes, you'll be connected.
 If the session is unattended, you will immediately be connected and dropped into the remote control zone.